Chromatomyia scolopendri

 Chromatomyia scolopendri is a species of leaf-mining fly in the family Agromyzidae, of the order Diptera.
 The larva mine the leaves of ferns.
-It was described by Jean-Baptiste Robineau-Desvoidy in 1851 and is found in Europe.
+It was described by Jean-Baptiste Robineau-Desvoidy in 1851 and is found in Europe (Denmark, the Iberian Peninsula, Italy, Ireland and Poland; also in Thrace).

 Life history

 The larvae are leaf miners and feed in a long (up to 10 cm), greenish corridor with the frass, in an almost uninterrupted line.
 In small ferns, the mine follows the edge and become a blotch, while in larger leaves, where space is not limited the long linear mine can curve smoothly and can also mine the midrib.
 Pupation is usually within the mine.